crikeymiles2/riot-dice/README.md

 You don’t have to activate your models in rounds, if you want to keep activating the same model turn after turn: that is allowed.

+> [!TIP]
+> _Pretty much every word in this section could be modified without breaking the game engine._

 ## Scoot Action
-A model may take a single Scoot Action as one of their two actions during their activation.

-To scoot a model, roll their Move Dice into the play area.
+When model takes a Scoot Action, roll their Move Dice into the play area.

 > [!TIP]
 > _You can vary the number and type of dice thrown as Move Dice._